 Cat Scratch Fever aka Ted Nugents disease: fevers and adenopathy.
 Pathology will show stellate necrotizing granuloma.
 Can be ocular glandular (Parinauds syndrome with conjunctivitis).

 The majority of patients after a scratch will have symptoms (fatigue, arthralgias and myalgias, half of patients will seroconvert and maybe a quarter will have evidence of a blood stream infection (PubMed).
+To maximize the diagnosis, use BOTH PCR and serology; 8% of seronegative patients will be PCR positive (PubMed).

 Is a cause of “SENLAT” (scalp eschar and neck lymph-adenopathy) after tick bite (PubMed).